LuisGuilermo/GitComandos/02-Ramas/comandos.md

-# Comando para listar las ramas
+# Commands for list the branchs

 -   git branch

-# Comando para crear una nueva rama
+# Commands for create a new branchs

 -   git branch "nombre_rama"

-# Comando para eliminar una rama
+# Commands for delete a branch

 -   git branch -D "nombre_rama"

-# Comando para cambiar de ramas
+# Command for change the branch

 -   git checkout "nombre_rama"
 -   git switch "nombre_rama"

-# Comando para unir ramas
+# Command for join the branch

 -   git merge "nombre_rama"

-# Desvincular un archivo de git que se le estaba dando seguimiento
+# Discconed a file of git

 -   git rm --cached "nombre_archivo"

-# Crear una nueva versión con archivos que ya se estaban dando seguimiento
+# Create a new version with file

 -   git commit -am "nombre commit"